Hagley-AVD/aspace-plugin-help/README.md

 ArchivesSpace PUI Help Page Plugin
 ======================================

+Cloned from University of Oregon libraries and rewritten for Hagley...

 **Special thanks to Randy Kuehn from University of Louisville for writing and sharing this plugin!**

 This is a plugin that adds a Help page to the ArchivesSpace PUI.